Canadian Safe Sport Program

 Coaches play a vital role in shaping the youth of tomorrow through sport.
 The ABA relies on them and other persons in authority to be role models and to put young athletes on a path to success.
 The dynamic between coach and athlete gives rise to a power imbalance and a culture of unquestioned trust that can result in abuse.
 As such, it is imperative that all persons in positions of authority be held to a high standard of conduct.
 Abuse in sport, particularly sexual abuse and the grooming behaviour that precedes it, destroys the positive impact of sport and causes untold harm to victims and those around them.
 Consequently the ABA has a strong obligation to establish and maintain systems that prevent abuse and respond to conduct that poses risk to ABA athletes.

-If you want to verify your athletes coach is a trained or certified coach with the ABA and has completed a background check, all coaches are listed at http://www.albertabicycle.ab.ca/alberta-coaches
+If you want to verify your athletes coach is a trained or certified coach with the ABA they will be listed at http://www.albertabicycle.ab.ca/alberta-coaches